Abel–Ruffini theorem: Cayley's resolvent

 Testing whether a specific quintic is solvable in radicals can be done by using Cayley's resolvent.
 This is a univariate polynomial of degree six whose coefficients are polynomials in the coefficients of a generic quintic.
-A specific irreducible quintic is solvable in radicals if and only, when its coefficients are substituted in Cayley's resolvent, the resulting sextic polynomial has a rational root.
+A specific irreducible quintic is solvable in radicals if and only, when its coefficients are substituted in Cayley's resolvent, the resulting sextic polynomial has a rational root, which can be easily tested for using the rational root theorem.

 History

-Around 1770, Joseph Louis Lagrange began the groundwork that unified the many different tricks that had been used up to that point to solve equations, relating them to the theory of groups of permutations, in the form of Lagrange resolvents.
+Around 1770, Joseph Louis Lagrange began the groundwork that unified the many different methods that had been used up to that point to solve equations, relating them to the theory of groups of permutations, in the form of Lagrange resolvents.
 This innovative work by Lagrange was a precursor to Galois theory, and its failure to develop solutions for equations of fifth and higher degrees hinted that such solutions might be impossible, but it did not provide conclusive proof.
 The first person who conjectured that the problem of solving quintics by radicals might be impossible to solve was Carl Friedrich Gauss, who wrote in 1798 in section 359 of his book Disquisitiones Arithmeticae (which would be published only in 1801) that "there is little doubt that this problem does not so much defy modern methods of analysis as that it proposes the impossible".
 The next year, in his thesis, he wrote "After the labors of many geometers left little hope of ever arriving at the resolution of the general equation algebraically, it appears more and more likely that this resolution is impossible and contradictory."
 And he added "Perhaps it will not be so difficult to prove, with all rigor, the impossibility for the fifth degree.
 I shall set forth my investigations of this at greater length in another place."
 Actually, Gauss published nothing else on this subject.

 The theorem was first nearly proved by Paolo Ruffini in 1799.
 He sent his proof to several mathematicians to get it acknowledged, amongst them Lagrange (who did not reply) and Augustin-Louis Cauchy, who sent him a letter saying: "Your memoir on the general solution of equations is a work which I have always believed should be kept in mind by mathematicians and which, in my opinion, proves conclusively the algebraic unsolvability of general equations of higher than fourth degree."
 However, in general, Ruffini's proof was not considered convincing.
 Abel wrote: "The first and, if I am not mistaken, the only one who, before me, has sought to prove the impossibility of the algebraic solution of general equations is the mathematician Ruffini.
 But his memoir is so complicated that it is very difficult to determine the validity of his argument.
 It seems to me that his argument is not completely satisfying."